zeek/zeek/intro/index.rst

     * Real-time integration of external input into analyses.
 Live database input in preparation.

-    * External C library for exchanging Bro events with external programs.
+    * External C library for exchanging Zeek events with external programs.
 Comes with Perl, Python, and Ruby bindings.

     * Ability to trigger arbitrary external processes from within